Markman hearing: De Novo Appellate Review

 Another effect of Markman hearings is the de novo review of claim interpretation.
 After the Supreme Court's decision in Markman v.
 Westview Instruments, Inc., the Federal Circuit was faced with determining the proper standard of review of claim construction issues on appeal.
 In Cybor Corp. v.
 FAS Techs.
 Inc., the Federal Circuit affirmed that the standard of review would be de novo.
 De novo is defined as an appellate court reviewing a lower court's decision with without regard to the lower court's decision.
 In a case concerning claim interpretation, the higher court will not consider the lower court's decision in interpreting a claim.

-This of review led to studies regarding the reversal rates of trial court decisions.
-Prior to Markman, studies showed that reversal rates for patent claim construction was approximately 20.8%.
-After the court's decision in Cybor, the reversal rates increased to 32%.
-The reason for such high reversal rates was the standard of review, which ultimately resulted in a lack of uniformity and consistency in decisions.
+This standard of review led to studies regarding the reversal rate of trial court decisions.
+Prior to Markman, studies showed that the reversal rate for patent claim construction was approximately 20.8%.
+After the court's decision in Cybor, the reversal rate increased to 32%.
+It has been argued that the reason for such a high reversal rate was the standard of review, which ultimately resulted in a lack of uniformity and consistency in decisions.

 In 2015, the Supreme Court addressed the de novo review standard.
 In Teva Pharms.
 USA, Inc. v.
 Sandoz, Inc., the Supreme Court reversed their decision in Cybor and held that the appellate court must defer to factual findings of the lower court unless the findings were "clearly erroneous."
-Specifically, the Court stated the following standard was to be used by lower court's: only intrinsic evidence should be used, and if after such review the claim terms are still ambiguous, then extrinsic evidence can be used.
+Specifically, the Court stated the following standard was to be used by lower courts: only intrinsic evidence should be used, and if after such review the claim terms are still ambiguous, then extrinsic evidence can be used.
 If there is a dispute over the underlying facts, the court may make "[secondary] factual findings as to the credibility of the extrinsic evidence."
 Appellate court's will review the fact finding for "clear error" on appeal.